diefenbach/django-lfs/docs/user/concepts/products.rst

 Product
 -------

 The plain default product of LFS.
+This is in some way the base of all other product types which are described in following.

 .. index:: single: Product; Configurable